ReactionMechanismGenerator/ARC/docs/source/advanced.rst

         H   1.5267840  -2.0696580   0.0000000

 In the above example, ARC will only generate conformers for propane, but not for propanol.
-For propane, it will compare the selected conformers agains the user-given xyz guess using the conformer level DFT method, and will take the most stable structure for the rest of the calculations, regardless of its source (ARC's conformers or the user guess).
+For propane, it will compare the selected conformers against the user-given xyz guess using the conformer level DFT method, and will take the most stable structure for the rest of the calculations, regardless of its source (ARC's conformers or the user guess).
 For propanol, on the other hand, ARC will not attempt to generate conformers, and will simply use the user guess.